CIBC-Internal/python/Doc/library/importlib.rst

      specified by *fullname* on :data:`sys.path` or, if defined, on *path*.
 For each path entry that is searched, :data:`sys.path_importer_cache` is checked.
-If a non-false object is found then it is used as the :term:`finder` to look for the module being searched for.
+If a non-false object is found then it is used as the :term:`path entry finder` to look for the module being searched for.
 If no entry is found in :data:`sys.path_importer_cache`, then :data:`sys.path_hooks` is
      searched for a finder for the path entry and, if found, is stored in :data:`sys.path_importer_cache` along with being queried about the